kompics/docs/internals/handlerexec.rst

 Scala Handler Execution
 -----------------------
 In Kompics Scala, the :java:ref:`se.sics.kompics.ComponentCore` and :java:ref:`se.sics.kompics.PortCore` implementations have been replaced to allow handers use Scala's built-in pattern matching facilities instead.
-To this end in Scala the type ``Handler`` is in fact only a `type alias <http://twitter.github.io/effectivescala/#Types%20and%20Generics-Type%20aliases>`_ for ``KompicsEvent => () => Unit`` [#fpartial]_.
+To this end in Scala the type ``Handler`` is in fact only a `type alias <http://twitter.github.io/effectivescala/#Types%20and%20Generics-Type%20aliases>`_ for ``KompicsEvent => Unit`` [#fpartial]_.
 From that signature is should become clear, that in Scala when an event comes in on a port, all the subscribed ``Handler``\s must be tested for matches, that means event matching is linear in the number of subscribed handlers :math:`h`.
 The pattern matching itself also has some internal complexity :math:`p`, which depends on the sizes of the extracted pattern and the number of cases to match against.
 In total the computational complexity in the Scala version is then :math:`O(ph)`.
-However, as opposed to the Java version, this matching cost is only incurred once, as the resulting ``MatchedHandler`` (type alias for ``() => Unit``) closure is stored along with the event that it matched.

 This can be seen somewhat easier by removing some syntactic sugar from the handler definition from the :ref:`kshelloworld` example.
 Instead of

 .. code-block:: scala

     ctrl uponEvent {
-        case _: Start => handle {
+        case _: Start => {
             println("Hello World!");
             Kompics.asyncShutdown();
         }